-A key component of the DNSWatch solution is the Blackhole Servers.
+A key component of the DNSWatch solution is the Blackhole server.
 When DNSWatch resolvers receive a DNS request to a malicious domain, they return the IP address of the DNSWatch Blackhole server instead of the IP address of the requested domain.
-The Blackhole servers collect data about the attempted connections to malicious domains from your protected networks.
-The Blackhole servers also host the DNSWatch security block page that users see in the browser when DNSWatch denies HTTP or HTTPS connections.
+The Blackhole server collects data about the attempted connections to malicious domains from your protected networks, Fireboxes, and DNSWatchGO Clients.
+The Blackhole server also hosts the DNSWatch block pages that users see in the browser when DNSWatch denies HTTP or HTTPS connections.

-Data Collection and Malware Analysis
+Data Collection and Connection Analysis

 The DNSWatch Blackhole server accepts the connection that was intended for the malicious domain and collects netflow traffic for analysis.
 DNSWatch parses the network protocols.
-The information DNSWatch collects for a connection appears in the Malware Analysis tab for an alert.
+The information DNSWatch collects for a connection appears in the Connection Analysis tab for an alert.

 DNSWatch records the date and time of each attempted connection to the same denied domain.
 An alert combines information about all attempted connections from one protected network to the same malicious domain.
 The information about connections appears in the Connections tab for an alert.